esciencecenter-digital-skills/workshop-metadata/ds-parallel/advertisement.md

-This is an intermediate level course teaching the basics of parallel programming with Python.
+This is an intermediate level course on the basics of parallel programming with Python.
 You will learn to recognize problems that are suitable for parallel processing and get hands-on experience with optimizing inner loops and abstracting parallelism using Dask, Numba and Asyncio.